Puerto Ricans desperate for cell service turn to Mexican carrier

 Sprint said on Friday its towers were still standing and “largely intact” and that it was working to restore power and connections to towers in the most populous areas.

-T-Mobile said on Sunday it is making progress with repairs and service but that “it’s going to be a long road to recovery.”
-It said it had prepared portable generators and fuel for any permanent generators.
+T-Mobile said on Sunday that it is making progress with repairs and service but that “it’s going to be a long road to recovery.”
+It did not disclose how it prepared for Maria.

 Verizon Communications Inc, the biggest U.S. cellular provider, does not have its own network in Puerto Rico, providing service through a roaming agreement with Claro.

-Sprint said it had shipped some spare parts to Puerto Rico needed for network restoration ahead of earlier Hurricane Irma.
+Sprint said it had shipped some spare parts to Puerto Rico needed for network restoration ahead of earlier hurricanes Irma and Harvey.

 Wireless providers say they are coordinating service restoration efforts and opening their networks to each other’s customers.
 Activating a roaming service will connect a phone to whatever network is available.